lineaba/100DaysofCode/README.md

 # 100DaysofCode
-Tracking my own progress as I go through #100DaysofCode
+Tracking my progress as I go through #100DaysofCode

-Weekly report

-WEEK 2:

-What to code: Find a good solution for publishing this content online, plus working through exercism exercises What to study: Pythonian code
+Read my log above, or check out the list of ressources I am planning to check out (this is truly just a random collection of things I stumble upon)

+Week 2 - currently working on a name generator app, and a progres-o-meter for counting down my 100 days.
+Also doing challenges on FreeCodeCamp